GoogleChrome/web.dev/src/site/content/en/notifications/codelab-notifications-get-started/index.md

     The console prints "TODO" messages from a couple of function stubs: `requestPermission` and `sendNotification`.
 These are the functions you'll implement in this codelab.

-Now let's check out the sample app's code in the embedded Glitch on this page.
+Now let's look at the sample app's code in the embedded Glitch on this page.
 Open `public/index.js` and take a look at some important parts of the existing code:

 *   The `showPermission` function uses the Notifications API to get